Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 ## Testing

+The index.html, style.css, graphs.js and helper_reset.js were all run through the approprate inline code validators and any errors corrected.

 ### Client goals/journey testing

+Client can:
+- Easily figure out what the site is about.
+- Instantly have information visible and can see where to find help.
+- Recognise a familiar layout with features like help and reset in a predictable place.
+- See the help and reset at all time while viewing the charts.
+- See a clear display of charts and information.
+- Get good clear feedback when hovering over navigation, buttons and links.
+- Understand what they are looking at by the title if they choose not to read the information.
+- Read more on each chart introduction that will help guide them.
+- Read simple analyse under charts and draw their own conclusions.
+- Interact with charts to explore data.
+- Reset data displays at any time.
+- See a range of data that tells them something new with each display.
+- See a variety of charts to make the data more interesting.
+- Feel like they have a good set of information on the subject.
+- See the raw information and find other data sets by clicking link to data source.
+- Find more detail and where information was sourced for some of the facts withi the text by clicking the link.
+- Won't lose where they are when following links as they open in a new tab.
+- Use the back to top link to quickly go back up.
+- Click the logo header on larger screens to go back to the top/home.

+### Manual testing

+Alot of manual testing was carried out along the way, testing new changes as they were made.
+Then further checks were made to test everything when the project was ready for submission.

+- Page links- all open in a new tab and hover effect works.
+- Header link- correctly takes users to the top od the page and hover effect works.
+- Social media links - Git hub link in footer opens in a new tab and hover effect works.
+- Buttons- Hover effect on both buttonc works.
+- Help modal- opens and displays well, there are grammatical errors, information is clear and the modal colse button is obvious and works.
+- Reset- correctly resets the data.
+- Back to top link takes use back to the top of the charts.
+- All images and the favicon loaded on each page.
+The images are responsive.
+- The page is fully responsive and resize with all correct positioning and spacing.
+There are some issues with the donut chart and the way charts display in internet explorer which is mentioned below.
+- Page content was proofed to check content made sense and there were no grammatical errors I am aware of.

 ### Cross browser/device testing

+**iMac 21.5inch screen**-

+- Chrome- resizing the screen from the smallest to largest size.
+Also using the developer tools to check site all devices available in portrait and landscape mode.

+- Safari – resizing the screen from the smallest to largest size.

+- Firefox- resizing the screen from the smallest to largest size.
+Also using Firefox developer tools to view site on all available devices in portrait and landscape.

+**iPhone 5SE**–
+- Safari and Chrome- portrait and landcape.

+Checked site across several versions of browsers on [Browserly](https://www.browserling.com/)

 ### Issues found and resolved -
+- Grey used in charts was too close to the default grey that the charts go when filtered, I changed the shade so the differenc can be seen.
+- Spelling and grammatical errors updated and commited.

 ### Left to resolve-